 The name of the company came about by accident.
 Calling up old clients of TBA was difficult as saying 'hello this is Chris' normally resulted in 'Chris who?'
 But 'Chris ex.
 TBA' gained a more favourable response.
 The Ex became simply X and XTBA was born.

-For the last fifteen years XTBA has built up its range of DMX products.
+For the last twenty seven years XTBA has built up its range of DMX and DALI products.
 Explains Chris: "We don't do desks, dimmers or wiggly lights - we just do the bits in-between.
 So I guess XTBA is a niche in a niche of a small market."

 When not bashing software Chris can sometimes be found playing 'dyslexic fingered piano' and bass guitar with his brother in the 'the Elderly Brothers' - and designing products for his other company Lightwire Communications which makes mobile phone accessories.